naimisha13/KDD-project/README.md

 # CRISP-DM Process
 - Research Phase
-- Data Understanding Phase
+- Data Understanding
-- Data Preparation Phase
+- Data Preparation
 - Data Exploration
-- Modeling Phase
+- Modelling
-- Evaluation Phase
+- Evaluation

 ## Research Phase
 Education is no doubt an important aspect that determines the future of the country.
 A country's economic growth is driven by new inventions and discoveries in various fields that yield higher revenue for the better-educated labor force and, in turn, for the country.
 This usually has a positive correlation with the country's Gross Domestic Product (GDP).
 A few recent studies that looked at the effect of educational expenditure as a proxy for education reported positive growth in education with an increase in expenditure.